karan-madishetty/5303-AdvDB-Gaddam/Assignments/homework-01.md

 CREATE TABLE IF NOT EXISTS products (
 	itemId int(10) NOT NULL,
 	parentItemId int(10) NOT NULL,
-	name varchar(250) NOT NULL,
+	name varchar(200) NOT NULL,
 	salePrice float(6,2) NOT NULL,
 	upc bigint(12) NOT NULL,
 	categoryPath varchar(123) NOT NULL,
-	shortDescription text(1200) NOT NULL,
+	shortDescription mediumtext NOT NULL,
-	longDescription text(6000) NOT NULL,
+	longDescription longtext NOT NULL,
 	brandName varchar(36) NOT NULL,
-	thumbnailImage varchar(149) NOT NULL,
+	thumbnailImage blob NOT NULL,
-	mediumImage varchar(149) NOT NULL,
+	mediumImage mediumblob NOT NULL,
-	largeImage varchar(149) NOT NULL,
+	largeImage longbolb NOT NULL,
-	productTrackingUrl varchar(450) NOT NULL,
+	productTrackingUrl varchar(416) NOT NULL,
-	modelNumber varchar(60) NOT NULL,
+	modelNumber varchar(53) NOT NULL,
-	productUrl varchar(350) NOT NULL,
+	productUrl varchar(345) NOT NULL,
-	categoryNode varchar(25) NOT NULL,
+	categoryNode varchar(23) NOT NULL,
 	stock varchar(13) NOT NULL,
-	addToCartUrl varchar(240) NOT NULL,
+	addToCartUrl varchar(221) NOT NULL,
-	affiliateAddToCartUrl varchar(300) NOT NULL,
+	affiliateAddToCartUrl varchar(296) NOT NULL,
-	offerType varchar(20) NOT NULL,
+	offerType varchar(16) NOT NULL,
 	msrp double NOT NULL,
 	standardShipRate double NOT NULL,
-	color varchar(12) NOT NULL,
+	color varchar(10) NOT NULL,
-	customerRating varchar(6) NOT NULL,
+	customerRating varchar(5) NOT NULL,
-	numRevieus int(6) NOT NULL,
+	numRevieus int(5) NOT NULL,
-	customerRatingImage varchar(50) NOT NULL,
+	customerRatingImage blob NOT NULL,
 	maxItemsInOrder int(6) NOT NULL,
-	size varchar(50) NOT NULL,
+	size varchar(49) NOT NULL,
-	sellerInfo varchar(50) NOT NULL,
+	sellerInfo varchar(44) NOT NULL,
-	age varchar(16) NOT NULL,
+	age int(14) NOT NULL,
 	gender varchar(6) NOT NULL,
-	isbn bigint(16) NOT NULL,
+	isbn bigint(13) NOT NULL,
-	preOrderShipsOn varchar(20) NOT NULL,
+	preOrderShipsOn varchar(19) NOT NULL,
 	primary key(itemId,parentItemId)
 ) ENGINE=InnoDB DEFAULT CHARSET=latin1;
 ```